Death and state funeral of Elizabeth II: New Zealand

-A 96-gun salute was fired from the Te Papa Promenade in Wellington on 9 September, by personnel from the 16th Field Regiment, Royal New Zealand Artillery based at Linton Military Camp, to mark the passing of the Queen of New Zealand.
+A 96-gun salute was fired from the Te Papa Promenade in Wellington on 9 September, by personnel from the 16th Field Regiment, Royal New Zealand Artillery based at Linton Military Camp, to mark the death of Elizabeth II, Queen of New Zealand.

 At the Auckland War Memorial Museum, a haka was led by members of the Limited Service Volunteer programme to honour the Queen.

 A state memorial service with a one-off public holiday took place on 26 September to celebrate the life and reign of the Queen of New Zealand.
 The service took place at the Wellington Cathedral of St Paul at 14:00 and was televised and live-streamed.
 A national minute of silence took place at the beginning of the service, with people across New Zealand being invited to participate in the moment of silence.
 During the service, the Queen's Personal New Zealand Flag was paraded for the last time.

 Memorial services were also held elsewhere in New Zealand including in Auckland, Christchurch, New Plymouth and Hastings.
 South Canterbury Anniversary Day, which was due to be observed on 26 September in the Timaru, Waimate and Mackenzie districts, was moved to Friday 11 November.